-While increasing students' applications to college is in itself a worthy and positive outcome-that is, exposure to postsecondary institutions through an application allows students to receive enrollment supports and tailored information on college options, majors, and financial aid-we believe pressing affordability constraints represent the largest remaining barrier to enrollment.
-Work by Dynarski et al. (2021) found that an early, guaranteed, and unconditional financial aid award of free tuition-conditional on college acceptance-alongside targeted information and application fee waivers produced large impacts on students' application and enrollment outcomes.
-We show that guaranteeing admission rather than guaranteeing aid conditional on admission in a lower-cost strategy can still yield positive but not equivalent effects.
+Second, the combination of interventions in direct admissions as implemented here is not sufficient to yield positive impacts on college enrollment.
+Increasing students' applications to college is in itself a worthy and positive outcome.
+Often an application triggers exposure to postsecondary institutions and allows students to receive enrollment support in addition to tailored information on college options, majors, and financial aid.
+However, direct admissions is not enough on its own here to alter enrollment behavior and we posit that affordability constraints are a large remaining barrier to enrollment.
+Prior research has shown that affordability constraints represent a substantial and growing barrier to college access (Dynarski, Page, and Scott-Clayton 2022), and direct admissions is not a replacement for financial aid.
+Work by Dynarski et al. (2021) found that an early, guaranteed, and unconditional financial aid award of free tuition-conditional on college acceptance-alongside targeted information and coupons for application fee waivers produced large impacts on students' application and enrollment outcomes.
+When compared to direct admissions, this is a more expensive approach to altering enrollment outcomes given the institutional costs of a free tuition guarantee for students.
+We show that guaranteeing admission rather than guaranteeing aid conditional on admission in a lower-cost strategy can still yield positive, but not equivalent effects.